About Local Democracy Reporting

 The Local Democracy Reporting (LDR) programme is a free public-interest news service dedicated to strengthening coverage of local authorities and rūnanga and other similar organisations.

-Fourteen local democracy reporters are in place in Northland (NZME), South Auckland (Stuff and The Spinoff), King Country (King Country News), Rotorua (NZME), Eastern Bay of Plenty (Whakatāne Beacon), Taranaki (Te Korimako o Taranaki), Whanganui (Awa FM), Tairāwhiti (Gisborne Herald), Wairarapa (Wairarapa Times-Age), Marlborough (Stuff), Mid Canterbury (Ashburton Guardian), the West Coast (Greymouth Star) and Southland (Allied Press).
+Local democracy reporters are in place in Northland (NZME), South Auckland (Stuff), Waikato (PMN), Rotorua (NZME), Eastern Bay of Plenty (Whakatāne Beacon), Taranaki (Te Korimako o Taranaki), Whanganui (Awa FM), Tairāwhiti (Gisborne Herald), Western Bay of Plenty (Sun Live), Wairarapa (Wairarapa Times-Age), Nelson (Nelson Weekly), Marlborough (Stuff), West Coast (Greymouth Star), Mid Canterbury (Ashburton Guardian), North Canterbury (North Canterbury News).

 The reporters are employed by, and report to, their host newsrooms but receive extra mentoring, training and support from RNZ.
 All of their stories are shared with a wide range of media partners, including RNZ.